Sayoko Yamaguchi

 Sayoko Yamaguchi (Japanese: 山口小夜子, September 19, 1949 – August 14, 2007) was a Japanese model and actress.

+Early life

-Yamaguchi was a Yokohama native and a graduate of Sugino Gakuen's Dressmaker Gakuin design school in Tokyo.
+Yamaguchi was born in Yokohama and graduated from Sugino Gakuen's Dressmaker Gakuin design school in Tokyo.

+Career

 Yamaguchi broke into the international modeling industry in the 1970s.
-She was one of the first Asians to be featured in the world's top fashion shows and magazines.
-Yamaguchi made her debut in Paris in 1972.
-She went on to work in New York City and other international cities.
-Newsweek Magazine named her one of the world's top six fashion models in 1977.
-That year, she was featured on the cover of Steely Dan's Aja album.
+She was one of the first Asian models to be featured in the world's top fashion shows and magazines.
+She made her debut in Paris in 1972, and went on to work in New York City and other international cities.

+In 1977, Newsweek named her one of the world's top six fashion models.
+Also that year, she was featured on the cover of Steely Dan's Aja album, photographed by Hideki Fujii.

 Yamaguchi went on to continue her career as a film and theater actress, as well as a costume designer.

 Death

-Yamaguchi died, aged 57, on August 14, 2007, of acute pneumonia.
+Yamaguchi died aged 57, on August 14, 2007, of acute pneumonia.
+In 2015, she was the subject of a posthumous documentary, Kōri no hanabi Sayoko Yamaguchi (Ice Fireworks Sayoko Yamaguchi).